xavidelamo/mgci-docs/docs/source/sepal.rst

 If you are new to SEPAL, it is recommended to take a look over the interface and familiarize yourself with the main tools.
 A detailed description of the features can be consulted in the `interface documentation <https://docs.sepal.io/en/latest/setup/presentation.html#sepal-interface>`_.

--To open SEPAL-MGCI :sub:`beta` use the `apps tab <https://docs.sepal.io/en/latest/setup/presentation.html#apps-tab>`_ and navigate through the pages, or type into the search box "Mountain Green Cover Index".
-- Click over the app drawer and wait patiently until the SEPAL-MGCI :sub:`beta` module is displayed in your session (it may take a few minutes).
+To open SEPAL-MGCI :sub:`beta` use the `apps tab <https://docs.sepal.io/en/latest/setup/presentation.html#apps-tab>`_ and navigate through the pages, or type into the search box "Mountain Green Cover Index", click over the app drawer and wait patiently until the SEPAL-MGCI :sub:`beta` module is displayed in your session (it may take a few minutes).
 The module should look like the below image:

 SEPAL-MGCI :sub:`beta` module
 -----------------------------